daveuu/baga/docs/guide1.md

     GATK (HaplotypeCaller)

 The commands below will use the GATK Haplotype Caller to perform joint genotype calling with quality score recalibration and hard filtering as recommended in the [Best Practices](https://www.broadinstitute.org/gatk/guide/best-practices) work flow provided by the Broad Institute where the software was made.
 See the [Get the Genome Analysis Toolkit](#get-the-genome-analysis-toolkit-gatk) section above regarding the `--GATK_jar_path` and `--JRE_1_7_path` options.

+!!! note
+    The joint genotyping is appropriate if you think your samples will share variants relative to the reference genome.
+These might include the shared ancestry among your samples since the most recent ancestor in common with the reference genome.
+In an evolution experiment in which a well characterised "lab rat" strain has been evolved, sequencing may include a single isolate plus a pool of genomic DNA from several isolates from each replicate.
+In that case it would be more suitable to use single sample genotyping for each isolate and pool: replace `--calleach --calljoint` with `--callsingles`.
+For convenience, all pooled can be in a single `--reads_name` group and all isolates in another.

 ```bash
 baga/baga_cli.py CallVariants \
 --reads_name Liverpool \